yasmin-shahed/proof-mouse/README.md

 | `cp` | `a -> b` | `~b -> ~a` |
 | `or_self` | `a \/ a` | `a` |
 | `and_self` | `a /\ a` | `a` |

+also you cant explicitly cite your hypothesis in a deduction